open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

 If you are an application developer, you need to configure an instance of the `OpenTelemetry SDK` as early as possible in your application.
 This can be done using the `Sdk::builder()` method.
-The returned `SdkBuilder` instance gets the providers related to the signals, tracing and metrics, in order to build the `OpenTelemetry` instance.
+The returned `SdkBuilder` instance gets the providers related to the tracing, logging and metrics signals, in order to build the `OpenTelemetry` instance.

 You can build the providers by using the `TracerProvider::builder()`, `LoggerProvider::builder()`, and `MeterProvider::builder()` methods.
 It is also